panjf2000/ants/README.md

 In above benchmark picture, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.

-**As you can see, `ants` can up to 2x faster than goroutines without pool (10M tasks) and it only consumes half the memory comparing with goroutines without pool. (both 1M and 10M tasks)**
+**As you can see, `ants` performs 2 times faster than goroutines without pool (10M tasks) and it only consumes half the memory comparing with goroutines without pool. (both in 1M and 10M tasks)**

 ### Benchmarks with PoolWithFunc

 ![](https://user-images.githubusercontent.com/7496278/51515565-1e3bdc80-1e4f-11e9-8a08-452ab91d117e.png)

-### Throughput (it is suitable for scenarios where asynchronous tasks are submitted despite of the final results)
+### Throughput (it is suitable for scenarios where tasks are submitted asynchronously without waiting for the final results)

 #### 100K tasks